 Indirect costs are costs that cannot be assigned to a particular budget category but are necessary to the operation of the organization and the performance of the project.
-Indirect costs may include, but are not limited to: audits ordered by the locality as part of the local audit procedure, additional insurance required by the locality and not covered by the state, costs associated with personnel and funds management, or general services conducted as part of the local government (i.e.: facility maintenance).
+Indirect costs may include fiscal administration, accounting, payroll services, financial reporting, and auditing.
 The following specifications apply to the indirect costs portion of the budget:

-- Per the Code of Virginia (§9.1-183), indirect costs are limited to 1% of the total grant award. - Localities may not charge the grant for indirect costs if it would violate non-supplanting rules.
+- Per the Code of Virginia (§9.1-183), indirect costs are limited to 1% of the total grant state funded award. - Localities may not charge the grant for indirect costs if it would violate non-supplanting rules.